SharePoint/sp-dev-docs/docs/schema/groupbyfooter-element-deploymentmanifestspview.md

 ms.prod: office-online-server
 localization_priority: Normal
 ms.assetid: c4456c92-6a37-421c-b48d-3090798fc0ad
-description: "Last modified: March 09, 2015"
+description: Represents the definition of a Group By Footer (GroupByFooter) used in a view.
 ---

 # GroupByFooter Element (DeploymentManifest - SPView)

 **Applies to:** SharePoint 2016 | SharePoint Foundation 2013 | SharePoint Online | SharePoint Server 2013

-Represents the definition of a Group By footer ([GroupByFooter](https://msdn.microsoft.com/library/Microsoft.SharePoint.SPView.GroupByFooter.aspx)) used in a view.
+Represents the definition of a Group By Footer ([GroupByFooter](https://msdn.microsoft.com/library/Microsoft.SharePoint.SPView.GroupByFooter.aspx)) used in a view.

 ## Definition